Family Law and the Spectrum

 Autism Spectrum Disorder (ASD) and other childhood disabilities in Australia are increasing.
 There are many families coming into the system going through separation with special needs children.
-Like all family law matters, special needs children are all individual and no two are the same.
+Like all family law and the spectrum matters, special needs children are all individual and no two are the same.
 The same processes that work for parents of non-ASD children, may not work for ASD affected families.
 Despite this, there are three exceptions contained in the Family Law Act 1975 that apply to all families for spending equal or significant time with each parent, being abuse, neglect or family violence.

 The main conflict of issues for parenting orders for special needs children primarily involves either one parent not complying with the child’s treatment plan, in denial by one parent of the disorder, financial problems in caring for the child and change of routine for the child when spending time with either parent resulting in mental trauma or meltdowns.